 Retrying: This message initially failed to send, but Telerivet has re-queued the message and will automatically attempt to retry sending the message later.
 Retrying messages are displayed with light gray text on a light orange background.

 Delivered: Telerivet has sent the message and also received a delivery report saying the message was delivered to the recipient mobile phone.
 Delivered messages are displayed with a check mark on the right-hand side.
 Occasionally, some mobile networks or SMS providers may send Telerivet a delivery report indicating that a message was delivered even if the message was not actually delivered.
+(Messages containing short links will also have the Delivered status if the recipient clicks the link or loads a link preview, even if Telerivet did not receive a delivery report.)

 Not Delivered: Telerivet originally sent the message to the mobile network without an error, but later received a delivery report saying the message was not able to be delivered to the recipient handset.
 This could happen if the recipient phone was not turned on or not connected to the network for a long time, or if the recipient phone number has been deactivated.